MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxinboundroutingmethod-name-vb.md

-﻿---
+---
-Description: 'The Name property is a null-terminated string that contains the user-friendly name associated with the inbound fax routing method.
-The string is suitable for display to users.' ms.assetid: 'c5606433-597f-45da-b169-86a8deb1b256'
+Description: The Name property is a null-terminated string that contains the user-friendly name associated with the inbound fax routing method.
+The string is suitable for display to users. ms.assetid: c5606433-597f-45da-b169-86a8deb1b256
-title: 'FaxInboundRoutingMethod.Name property'
+title: FaxInboundRoutingMethod.Name property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxInboundRoutingMethod.Name property